Welcome! You have found the House Rabbit Connection, Inc.

 On March 9, 2015 three electronic billboards began rotating several timely messages in preparation to hopefully thwart folks from getting their child a bunny as an Easter gift.

 There will be a different image each minute that will be up for 6 to 8 seconds.
-Right now we have 3 images but are adding more, hopefully this week.

 House Rabbit Connection wishes to thank House Rabbit Society, RWAF (UK) and Make Mine Chocolate who have graciously given us permission to use their images!
 These organizations are outstanding in their efforts to help rabbits.
 HRC billboard images and messages will be integrated with our own.
 Thank you!